 What’s the difference between mLearning and eLearning?

-To understand the difference between mLearning and eLearning, consider that you’re creating training materials for new pilots.
+To understand the difference between mLearning and eLearning, consider an example.
+Say, you’re creating training materials for new pilots.

 You’ll need them to review all of the need-to-know information for flying your aircrafts before transferring that knowledge to real-world simulations.
 But, you’ll also need to create a visual checklist for them to go through before beginning each and every flight.

 In-depth reviews and simulations may be best handled on computers, but those visual checklists would be so much better if they were somewhere else—right in your pilot’s hands before they take off.

 Next, think about how you’d train a remote call center staff.
 They’ll need to learn the basic processes for handling each type of customer request, but you also want to create quick reference guides for them as well as short videos when your company launches new products.

 Those reference guides and new videos?
 You guessed it—perfectly matched to mLearning.

 mLearning is training that takes place right where your employees need it, when they need it.
 It’s necessarily more focused and concise than the majority of eLearning courses.
 Whereas most eLearning courses are 20-60 minutes long, mLearning modules are built to take three to ten minutes, max.